Will new glasses help people with cataracts see better?

 What are the risks of cataract surgery?

 There are risks with every kind of surgery, and cataract surgery is no exception.
 The risk of severe complications, such as infection, severe inflammation, or retinal detachment is about 1 in 1000.
-Other, less severe complications of surgery may occur more frequently, as often as 1 in 100 times.
+Other, less severe complications of surgery may occur more frequently.
 These less severe complications can include the need for additional surgery or prolonged recovery time with delayed visual improvement.